dilangaem/SemiconAI/README.md

 ## Training the model

 The data files must be in the DATA folder.
-You can specify a crystal system in the train.py file, if you want a specific system for your project.
-For example, to train the model, run the following command.  <br />  <br />
+You can specify a crystal system in the train.py file, if you want a specific system for your project. <br />  <br />

-python train.py --file_name data_file.csv --sym cubic
+For example, to train the model with cubic crystal systems, run the following command.  <br>/ python train.py --file_name data_file.csv --sym cubic

+To train the model with all the crystal systems, run the following command. python train.py --file_name data_file.csv --sym all

 ### Data File Structure
 Please use the following format to create the training and predicting data files with .csv extension.